SimVascular/simvascular.github.io-archive/source/documentation/modeling/_3DSeg.md

 Now that we have a good view of the Aorta, we can place the starting seed point.
 Starting seed points can be placed by ctrl+left-clicking in the 3d view, for windows and linux, and cmd+clicking for mac.
-So place a starting seed point on the part of the image with a bright intensity in the aorta, it should looke like this:
+So place a starting seed point on the part of the image with a bright intensity in the aorta, it should look like this:

 <figure>
   <img class="svImg svImgXl"  src="documentation/modeling/imgs/segmentation/3dseg/6_ctrl_click.png">